+Ca se Number:

-- a. \Box I agree to the order requested. - b. \Box I do not agree to the order requested because: - c. \Box I would agree to a different order:
+I agree to tation (Parenting Time the order requested. gree to the order requested by e) with Children (see pages 3- 5 on form DV-105)

+gree to a different order:

-(Use the lines or chart below to describe the parenting time you want.
+e the parenting time you want.
 Give as much detail as you can.)

-Time Person to bring children to and from visit Location of drop-off/pick-up
+Time Person to bring children to Location of drop-off/pick-u

-Monday Start:

-Withday End, if applies:
+Monday Start: End, if applies: and from visit

-Tuesday Start:

-Tuesday End, if applies:
+Tuesday Start: End, if applies:

-W/- decorders Start:

-Wednesday End, if applies:
+Wednesday Start: End, if applies:

-Thursdory Start:

-Thursday End, if applies:
+Thursday Start: End, if applies:

-Enider Start:

-Friday End, if apples:
+Friday Start: End, if apples:

-C. to a loss Start:

-Saturday End, if applies:
+Saturday Start: End, if applies:

-Sundar Start:

-Sunday End, if applies:
+Sunday Start: End, if applies:

-Follow the Every w schedule listed above (check eek Every other week one):
+Follow the e schedule listed above (che · ·

-Start date for visits (month, day, year)

-(11) The statements made on this form are made under penalty of perjury as declared on form DV-120.
+11) The statements made on this form are made under penalty of perjury as declared on form DV-120.